-Term Definition Project Governance Group A group assembled on a case-by-case basis to provide subject matter expertise and oversight on strategic or high-risk projects.
+Term Definition The Trustee for LGP (LGA NSW) Trust &amp; the Trustee for LGP (SA NSW) Trust, trading as Local Government Procurement Partnership (ABN 34 578 553 267); and ii.
+Procurement Australasia Ltd (ABN 45 058 335 363).
+Procurement Contract Suite Council's bespoke suite of standardised procurement contracts.
+Procurement Plan A plan created by Council staff prior to issuing any Method of Procurement with an expected value that is greater than \$150,000 that details market approach and key risks to be managed.
+Procurement Software Software provided by VendorPanel Pty Ltd: (a) Go-to-Market platform (Sourcing Platform); (b) Advanced Contract Management platform (Contract Management System); and (c) Policy Guide module (Self-Service Procurement Advice).
+Project Governance Group A group assembled on a case-by-case basis to provide subject matter expertise and oversight on strategic or high-risk projects.
+Purchasing Card Any Credit or Debit card issued by Council in accordance with the Corporate Card Policy.
 Quadruple Bottom Line The balancing of profits (in this case best value for money), people (social procurement), planet (environmental considerations) and culture.
-Procurement Self-service Advice Platform Vendor Panel's Policy Guide module utilised by Council to provide on-demand interactive procurement guidance to Council staff.
-Records Management System As defined in the Records Management Policy MSC07E Request for Tender A request by Council for tenders for goods, works or services.
+Request for Expressions of Interest A request by Council to the open market for expressions of interest to provide goods, works or services classified as procurements.
+Request for Tender A request by Council for tenders for goods, works or services.
 Request for Quotation A request by Council for quotations for goods, works or services.
 SME (small-to-medium enterprise) An organisation with less than 200 employees.
 Social Enterprise An organisation whose primary purpose is to provide employment to persons belonging to disadvantaged groups.
-Standard Insurance Framework Council's guidance framework on appropriate insurance levels and approval of shortfalls.
-Standardised Procurement Contract Suite The meaning in clause 1.
-Quotation Thresholds The meaning in clause 5.4.
-WHS Legislation The Work Health and Safety Act 2011 (NSW) and Work Health and Safety Regulation 2017 (NSW).
+Spot Purchase The meaning in clause 5.3.3.
+Standing Offer Contracts established for supply of goods and/or services, including construction, as and when required by Council at agreed rates.
+Supplier Any company providing goods and/or services to Council, including construction.
+Tendering Threshold The meaning in clause -5.5 Quotation Thresholds The meaning in clause 5.5 WHS Legislation The Work Health and Safety Act 2011 and Work Health and Safety Regulation 2017.